iivanovic02/galaxy-morphology-classification/README.md

 ## How to run

 1. Install dependencies with: `pip install -r requirements.txt`
-2. Download the images from [Galaxy Zoo classification](https://www.kaggle.com/datasets/anjosut/galaxy-zoo-classification) and place them in the `Train_images` folder.
+2. Download the images from [Galaxy Zoo classification](https://www.kaggle.com/datasets/anjosut/galaxy-zoo-classification).
+Place them in a `Train_images` folder in the same directory as the notebook.
 3. Open `classifier.ipynb` and run the notebook from start to finish.
 Afterwards, `predict_galaxy` can be run as many times as desired.